icon-project/documentation/howto/how-to-write-score-integration-tests.md

 ---
-title: "How to write SCORE integrate tests"
+title: "How to write SCORE integration tests"
 ---

-## Overview

 Describe about How to write SCORE integrate-test using IconIntegrateTestBase.